minhajuddin/dnotify/README.md

     gem install dnotify
     dnotify setup

-Add your reminders to ~/.dnotifyrc
+Add your reminders to ~/.dnotifyrc (don't forget to setup the right display id)

-    #~/.dnotifyrc
+    #~/.dnotifyrc (get your display id by running: env|grep DISPLAY)
     ---
+    :display: ':1.0'
+    :reminders:
     - :summary: Time to play badminton
-      :time: 10:27 in the evening
-    - :summary: Time to reminisce
-      :time: 9 in the evening saturday
+      :time: 5:09 in the evening
     - :summary: Call it a day
-      :time: 10:28 in the evening
+      :time: 5:10 in the evening

 Enjoy!